MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-table-streaming-ingestion-policy-command.md

 Streaming ingestion is best suited for low latency scenarios where the ingestion time is under 10 seconds for varying data volume.
 It can optimize processing for multiple tables across one or more databases, especially when the tables receive only a few records per second but the ingestion volume is thousands of records per second.

-However, when the amount of data grows beyond 4 Gb per hour per table, it's recommended to switch to classic bulk ingestion instead of streaming ingestion.
+However, when the amount of data grows beyond 4 GB per hour per table, it's recommended to switch to classic bulk ingestion instead of streaming ingestion.

 To learn how to implement streaming ingestion, see [streaming ingestion](/azure/data-explorer/ingest-data-streaming).